hashicorp-forge/go-test-split-action/README.md

 ### Better Test Balancing using `junit-summary`

+Normally, test splitting is achieved by balancing the quantity of tests across the _total_ slices.

-A more sophisticated test balancing strategy can be used if you provide a JUnit test summary (XML format), commonly generated using the [gotestsum package](https://github.com/gotestyourself/gotestsum).
+A more balanced test splitting strategy can be achieved if you provide a JUnit test summary (XML format), commonly generated using the [gotestsum package](https://github.com/gotestyourself/gotestsum).

-Unfortunately, usually this means combining JUnit output from your newly split test runners and merging those together before utilizing it in the next CI run.
-Until a more complete composite workflow is developed, you can assemble a workflow that does the following steps to take advantage of this option:
+Usually this means combining JUnit output from your newly split test runners and merging those together before utilizing it in the next CI run.
+Until a more complete composite workflow is developed, you can assemble a workflow that does the following steps to take advantage of this option, using additional steps that merge, upload, and download the appropriate summary XML.
+This workflow is likely to need to be customized for your project, and is for illustrative purposes only.

 ```yaml